CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its scope (JavaScript/Node.js memory leak diagnosis and resolution), provides explicit trigger conditions covering both user-reported symptoms and specific tools, and uses natural language terms users would actually use.
-It follows third-person voice and is concise without being vague.
+This is an excellent skill description that clearly defines its scope (JavaScript/Node.js memory leak diagnosis and resolution), lists concrete actions, and provides explicit trigger conditions with natural user language.
+It uses proper third-person voice and is concise without being vague.
+The description would perform well in a large skill library due to its distinctive domain and trigger terms.

 DimensionReasoningScore